 - 4 large oven-dried plum tomatoes, cut into quarters (see note) Add to list

 - 1/2 cup grated sharp cheddar cheese Add to list

 - 8 to 10 fresh basil leaves, torn into small pieces Add to list

 - Salt and freshly ground pepper, to taste Add to list

 - Hot sauce or salsa, for topping (optional) Add to list

-While the onion is cooking, break the eggs into a bowl and whisk until well blended.
+While onions are cooking, break eggs into a bowl and whisk until well blended.
 Add tomatoes, cheese, basil, salt and pepper.
 Mix ingredients thoroughly.

 Preheat the broiler.
 Adjust oven shelf 5 to 6 inches from the heat.

-When the onion mixture is cooked, remove from the pan and let cool to room temperature.
-Mix into the eggs.
+When onion mixture is cooked, remove from the pan and let cool to room temperature.
+Mix into egg mixture.

 Top with hot sauce or salsa.